holly-hacker/EazFixer/README.md

 example: `EazFixer.exe --file test.exe --keep-types`

 ## Building
-Clone the repository recursively and use the latest version of Visual Studio (2017, at the time of writing) to build.
+Clone the repository and use the latest version of Visual Studio (2019, at the time of writing).

 ## Support
 EazFixer is (and will always be) targeted at the latest version of Eazfuscator.
 If your version is not supported, try a more universal